I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugbreakpoint2-setoffsetexpression.md

 <p>This method can also return error values.
 For more information, see <a href="debugger.hresult_values">Return Values</a>.</p>

 ## -remarks
 <p>For more information about how to use breakpoints, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560075">Using Breakpoints</a>.</p>

-<p>For more information about how to use breakpoints, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560075">Using Breakpoints</a>.</p>

 ## -requirements